atrocore/atropim/README.md

 - product and category images;
 - and much more.

 Want to know more about AtroPIM functions and its advantages for you?
 Please, visit [our website](http://atropim.com).
-Find out more about the AtroDAM module [here](https://atrodam.com).

 ## Technology